 In addition to this user manual, the following documentation is available for your analyzer.
-Tektronix part numbers are supplied in Appendix F: Options and Accessories.
+Tektronix part numbers are supplied in Appendix G: Options and Accessories.

-- RSA3000B Series Programmer Manual (standard accessory, PDF) contains an alphabetical listing of the programming commands and other information related to controlling the analyzer over the GPIB interface. - RSA3303B & RSA3308B Service Manual (optional accessory) describes how to verify the characteristics of, adjust, disassemble, assemble, and trouble-shoot the analyzer, and contains the information required for repair, including module replacement, and calibration.
+- RSA3000B Series Programmer Manual (standard accessory, PDF) contains the programming commands and other information related to controlling the analyzer over the GPIB interface. - RSA3408B Technical Reference (standard accessory, PDF) provides specifications and performance verification procedures. - RSA3408B Service Manual (optional accessory) describes how to verify the characteristics of, adjust, disassemble, assemble, and troubleshoot the analyzer, and contains the information required for repair, including module replacement, and calibration.